bluebirz/bluebirz.github.io/_posts/2020-08-09-data-studio.md

 ### 2. Table to show a list of members and salaries

 - pick "Table"
-- pick "Dimension" to be "id", “name", “department”
+- pick "Dimension" to be "id", "name", "department"
 - pick "Metric" to be "salary" as a sum
 - pick "Show summary row"